 9th Wonder is a Grammy award winning producer hailing from Charlotte, North Carolina.
-He has been instrumental in a different brand of hip hop from the south.
+He’s been instrumental in a different brand of hip hop from the south.
 Starting with his group Little Brother with Phonte and Big Pooh, onto projects with the remainder of the crew Justus League.

-Having produced for everyone from Jay-Z to Destiny’s Child to Mary J Blige to Skyzoo and everyone in between over the years 9th Wonder built his own brand and launched his record label Jamla.
-The roster of artists reflects 9th’s vision of hip-hop with a diverse production team and line of rappers.
+Having produced for everyone from Jay-Z, Destiny’s Child, Mary J Blige to Skyzoo and everyone in between.
+Over the years 9th Wonder built his own brand and launched his record label Jamla.
+The roster of artists reflects 9th’s vision of hip-hop with a diverse production team and line of rappers/singers.

 Jamla’s producers The Soul Council consist of 9th himself, Nottz, Khrysis, Erig G, Amp, Ka$h, Fatin and E.Jones.
 This team all vary in strengths to their production largely sampled based but flipped in different ways they all provide a soul soaked sound and aim to recreate the good feeling that came from hip hop in the 90s.
 That’s not to say musically its 90’s music as they are still forward thinking but it definitely feels like the Golden Era at times with Jamla.

 Artists wise we have GQ, Rapsody, Big Remo, Heather Victoria, HaLo, TP, Actual Proof, Add-2 and The Away Team.
 The bulk of the artists signed hail from North Carolina like 9th himself while others such as GQ (Oakland), Add-2 (Chicago) are from other areas bringing a different influence to the Jamla sound.